aml-org/amf/adrs/0014-avro-support.md

   - because we can't determine if it's an AVRO Schema or any other schema

 ### AVRO Validation
-We'll use the Apache official libraries for JVM and JS.
+We'll use the Apache official libraries for JVM and JS, in the version 1.11.3, due Java8 binary compatibility requirements.

 ## Consequences / Constraints